forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Security in Europe and the World

+#### Security Architecture
+Redesign of security architectures and designing/strengthening partnerships/cooperations/trust-building programs (e.g. the United Nations, the OSCE in Europe and [NATO trust building](#nato-trust-building) for example extending partnership for peace like cooperations).

+#### Arms Control and Disarmament
 * Demilitarized or at least no offensive weapons
   * in striking distance of population centers. // Taken strictly this involves disarming strategic weapons.
   * alongside the borders of countries. // A natural such zone would be Russian-Ukrainian border as for the both countries strengthen their security is key.